NecroHome/mod-travelers-recall/README.md

 ---

-## F.A.Q
+## 6. FAQ

-Q: Can i contact you?
+Q: Can I contact you?

 A: Yes!

 Q: I have an idea for the module!

-A: Thats not a question, but feel free to open a feature request!
+A: That's not a question, but feel free to open a feature request!

 ---

-## Author
+## 7. Author

 NecroHome

 ---

-## Change Log
+## 8. Change Log

 ### 13/09/2026

-* Added Required Level suport
+* Added Required Level support
 * Added GM commands:

   * `.tr remove <area_id>`
   * `.tr remove all`

 # Game Addon must be updated

 ### 29/05/2026

 * Added new locations.
 * Added GM commands:

   * `.tr learn <area_id>`
   * `.tr learn all`